frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/users-and-permissions/role-based-permissions.md

   * **Document Stages:** Permissions are applied on each stage of the document like Creation, Saving, Submission, Cancellation, and Amendment.
 A role can be permitted to Print, Email, Import or Export data, access Reports, or define User Permissions.

-  * **User Permissions:** There is a concept of user permission using which a user can be restricted to access only specific Documents for that Document Type.
+  * **User Permissions:** Using User Permissions in ERPNext a user can be restricted to access only specific Documents for that Document Type.
 Eg: Only one Territory from all Territories.
-Such specific Document access is defined in the list of User Permissions.
-Additionally, User Permissions defined for other Document Types also get applied if they are related to the current Document Type through Link Fields.
+User Permissions defined for other Document Types also get applied if they are related to the current Document Type through Link Fields.

     For example, a Customer is a link field in a Sales Order or Quotation.
 In the Role Permissions Manager, User Permissions can be set using the 'Set User Permissions' button.

     To set User Permissions based on documents/fields go to:
     > Home > Users and Permissions > Permissions > [User Permissions](/docs/user/manual/en/setting-up/users-and-permissions/user-permissions)